Confidential Computing for VPN Security: Protecting Data Beyond Transit

 Final Thoughts

 VPN technology is only as secure as its weakest link.
 Confidential computing fills the final gap—protecting data while it’s in use.
-With OpenMetal’s Intel TDX-ready bare metal servers and optional GPU passthrough, you can deploy high-trust VPN infrastructure that meets modern security demands.
+With OpenMetal’s Intel TDX-ready bare metal servers and optional GPU passthrough, you can deploy high-trust VPN for USA or other local infrastructure that meets modern security demands.
 If you’re ready to explore confidential computing for VPN workloads, contact us.

 Read More on the OpenMetal Blog